Tasty Tuna Fish Soup

 Re-hydrate the onions, celery, garlic, and potatoes in 2 cups of clam stock—for about 30 minutes.
 (Taste-test this stock, you don't need

-as much of it as you do of the other stocks I use)
+as much of it as you do with other stock flavors).

 -